Impact on Health Insurance Coverage

 • not remarry before age 55.

-If the employee does not do so:
+If you do not do so:

-If you were involuntarily enrolled in Blue Cross and Blue Shield, you may change to another plan if you were prevented from enrolling or changing enrollment within the 60-day time due to circumstances beyond your control.
+If you were involuntarily enrolled in Blue Cross and Blue Shield, you may change to another plan if you were prevented from enrolling or changing enrollment within 60 days due to circumstances beyond your control.
 Agencies are responsible for deciding whether your failure to make a timely election was beyond your control.
 Generally, an error in judgment or failure to read information is not considered beyond your control.
 You have 60 days from the date notified of an allowance to enroll in another FEHB plan.
 The change is effective on a prospective basis only.

 As long as the court or administrative order is in effect, and you have at least one child identified in the order who is still eligible under the FEHB program, you cannot cancel your enrollment, change to self-only, or change to a plan that does not serve the area in which the child or children live, unless you provide documentation that you have other coverage for the children.
-If the court or administrative order is still in effect at the time you retire, and if at least one child is still eligible for FEHB, you must continue FEHB into retirement (if eligible) and cannot make any of these changes after retirement for as long as the order remains in effect and the child continues to be eligible.
+If the court or administrative order is still in effect at the time you retire, and if at least one child is still eligible for FEHB, you must continue FEHB into retirement (if eligible) and cannot make any of those changes after retirement for as long as the order remains in effect and the child continues to be eligible.

 If you go into an unpaid status, or if your salary becomes insufficient to make the premium withholdings, you must continue the coverage and either make direct premium payments or incur a debt to the government.
 If after retirement your annuity remains subject to such a court or administrative order but your annuity is insufficient to make the premium withholdings, you must continue the coverage and make direct premium payments for as long as the order remains in effect and the child continues to be eligible.